Skip to content

 Once opened, hard cheeses tend to have a longer shelf life than soft cheeses.
 However, all cheese should be stored in the fridge to avoid spoilage.
 Some signs that your cheese has gone bad include changes in color, texture, and smell.

-See also Does Gochujang Need To Be Refrigerated?
+See also Does Tapatio Need To Be Refrigerated?

 If you suspect your cheese has gone bad, it is better to be safe and dispose of it properly.